-7 This year, breakdown of employees trained in relevant categories was calculated as a percentage of employees in that category at reporting year end.
-In the previous reporting year this figure represented a percentage of total employees trained.
-The company believes this updated calculation methodology is a better representation of our training practices and will continue to use this method going forwards.
+7 Since 2022, breakdown of percentage of employees trained in relevant categories represents the percentage of employees trained in a category to the number of employees in that category at the end of the Reporting Period.
+In 2021, this figure denotes the percentage of employees trained in that category to the total number of employees trained.
+The Company believes this updated calculation methodology is a better representation of our training practices and will continue to use this method going forward.